temporalio/documentation/docs/application-development-guide.md

 ### Add your SDK

 Add a [Temporal SDK](/temporal/#temporal-sdk) to your project.
-Both TypeScript and Javascript can be used with the TypeScript SDK.
+Both TypeScript and JavaScript can be used with the TypeScript SDK.

 <Tabs
 defaultValue="go"